 - includes a template notification letter for affected customers.

-Privacy Impact Assessment is a fantastic methodology for assessing the potential privacy risks of projects; but when and how should be PIAs be done?
-This is a Word document you can download.
+Privacy Impact Assessment is a fantastic methodology for assessing the potential privacy risks of projects, but organisations often struggle with implementation, such as clarifying when and how PIAs should be done.
+This Privacy Impact Assessment Framework is a Word document you can download.
 It includes instructions on what information to fill in where, to help you establish a Privacy Risk Assessment Procedure, customised for your organisation.
 It includes:

 - a five-step procedure, allowing low-risk projects to be reviewed quickly, while higher-risk projects proceed to a more comprehensive PIA